lfoppiano/document-qa/README.md

 # DocumentIQA: Scientific Document Insight QA

+**Work in progress** :construction_worker:

 ## Introduction

 Question/Answering on scientific documents using LLMs (OpenAI, Mistral, ~~LLama2,~~ etc..).
 This application is the frontend for testing the RAG (Retrieval Augmented Generation) on scientific documents, that we are developing at NIMS.
-Differently to most of the project, we focus on scientific articles and we are using [Grobid](https://github.com/kermitt2/grobid) for text extraction instead of the raw PDF2Text converter (which is comparable with most of other solutions) allow to extract only full-text.
+Differently to most of the project, we focus on scientific articles.
+We target only the full-text using [Grobid](https://github.com/kermitt2/grobid) that provide and cleaner results than the raw PDF2Text converter (which is comparable with most of other solutions).

-**Work in progress**
+**NER in LLM response**: The responses from the LLMs are post-processed to extract <span stype="color:yellow">physical quantities, measurements</span> and <span stype="color:blue">materials</span> mentions.

 **Demos**:
  - (on HuggingFace spaces): https://lfoppiano-document-qa.hf.space/